Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Schr odingerization for symmetrically preconditioned systems

 where $\bm{u}_0$ is an initial guess.
 When both $A$ and $B$ are symmetric positive definite, we can introduce the eigenvalues of $BA$ as follows.
 Let the eigenvector of $BA$ be $\bm{w}_j$, with the corresponding eigenvalue $ \lambda_j $, i.e.,

 The problem on the right-hand side is called the generalized eigenvalue problem, and it has a complete orthogonality system with respect to $ B^{-1} $.
-For this reason, we define the condition number of $BA$ as where $\lambda_{\max}(BA)$ and $\lambda_{\min}(BA)$ are the largest and smallest eigenvalues of $BA$, respectively.
 Additionally, let $W=[\bm{w}_1,\cdots,\bm{w}_N]$ denote the matrix of eigenvectors used in the diagonalization of $BA$.

 The relation between the stationary iterative algorithm and the steady-state solution to \eqref{eq:ODE} is described below. \begin{lemma} If the stationary iterative algorithm \ref{alg:SIM} converges, which implies $\lambda(BA) \in (0,2)$, then the ODE system $\eqref{eq:ODE}$ has a steady-state solution, denoted by $\bm{u}_{\infty} =\lim\limits_{t\to+ \infty}\bm{u}(t)$, satisfying $\bm{x} = \bm{u}_{\infty}$ and